List of returning characters in Kaizoku Sentai Gokaiger: Ninjaman

 Ninjaman (ニンジャマン) is a pupil of the Three Shinshou who was sealed in a pot after being tricked by Daimaou of the Youkai Army Corps into attacking people centuries ago until Tsuruhime frees him in 1994 to assist her and the Kakurangers in fighting the Youkai.
 Once the Youkai were sealed, Ninjaman and his mentors part ways with the Kakurangers on good terms.

 Following this however, Ninjaman's reckless methods for saving a girl from rampaging zoo animals led to the Shinshou sealing him in a pot once more and place him in the Negakure Shrine to think about what he did for a decade.
 In 2010, the Gokaigers free Ninjaman so he can help them acquire the Kakurangers' Great Power.
 After learning of what happened since his second sealing, Ninjaman tests the pirates to see if they are worthy of the Great Power before joining forces with them to stop Zangyack forces and learning he was the Great Power in the process.
 After the battle, he parts ways with the Gokaigers, promising to help them again should they need him.

 Ninjaman is voiced by Kazuki Yao (矢尾 一樹, Yao Kazuki), who reprises his role from Ninja Sentai Kakuranger.

 Tsuruhime

 Tsuruhime (鶴姫) was the twenty-fourth protector of the Seal Door and the leader of the Kakurangers despite being the youngest member who fought the Youkai Army Corps as Ninja White (ニンジャホワイト, Ninja Howaito).

-She seeks out the Gokaigers to see if they are worthy of her team's Great Power, only to learn they had met Ninjaman and leaves him to fulfill her task instead.
+Tsuruhime seeks out the Gokaigers to see if they are worthy of her team's Great Power, only to learn they had met Ninjaman and leaves him to fulfill her task instead.

 Tsuruhime is portrayed by Satomi Hirose (広瀬 仁美, Hirose Satomi), who reprises her role from Ninja Sentai Kakuranger.